binocarlos/presentations/Readme.md

 ![weave run](slides/images/ps-weave.png "weave run")
 ```

-To trigger synta highlighting - the first slide must be non-html (a PR would be great to fix this!).
+To trigger syntax highlighting - the first slide must be non-html (a PR would be great to fix this!).

 For example - the first slide of the `powerstrip-weave` presentation is: